PriYaaaa652/Academic-Works/PHY 209/README.md

-# PHY 209 — Engineering Physics II (Quantum Mechanics)
+# PHY 209 - Engineering Physics II (Quantum Mechanics)

-This repository contains my academic materials and coursework for **PHY 209: Engineering Physics II (Quantum Mechanics)** at East West University.
-The course covers the fundamental concepts of quantum physics, wave mechanics, quantum-mechanical systems, and an introduction to quantum computing.
+This repository contains my academic materials and coursework for **PHY 209.
+The course covers the fundamental concepts of quantum physics, wave mechanics, quantum mechanical systems and an introduction to quantum computing.

 > **Semester:** Summer 2026 <br>
 > **Instructor:** Dr. Alamgir Kabir <br>